ahmaddoulat/PyMongoCloner/README.md

-# pystorygen is an automatic student story generator.
-It can generate three different story structures, as follows:
+# PyMongoCloner is python package to clone MongoDB collections

+It is capable of cloning:
+- local to local
-- default_story
+- local to remote
-- temporal_structure
+- remote to local
-- outcome_structure
+- remote to remote